shoki030/group4/README.md

 # Note

-Make sure to get the dataset from "UTKFace"
+Make sure to get the dataset from [UTKFace](https://susanqq.github.io/UTKFace/)

 Tensorflow does not work with latest version 2.3.0.